wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.6

 <p class=fip id=p6>
-6.&emsp;Egos can clash in any situation, but spirit cannot clash at all.
+6. Egos can clash in any situation, but spirit cannot clash at all.
 <sup>2</sup>If you perceive a teacher as merely ‘a larger ego’ you will be afraid, because to enlarge an ego would be to increase anxiety about separation.
 <sup>3</sup>I will teach with you and live with you if you will think with me, but my goal will always be to absolve you finally from the need for a teacher.
 <sup>4</sup>This is the opposite of the ego-oriented teacher’s goal.